Baker Motor Vehicle: 1902 accident

 In May 1902, Baker took part in a speed trial on a public road on Staten Island, New York.
-The vehicle was built specially for racing, having previously raced in Cleveland, and was a streamlined and enclosed 'torpedo' body with a small conning tower and even smaller mica window for the driver.
+The vehicle was built specially for racing, having previously raced in Cleveland, and was a streamlined and enclosed 'torpedo' body with a small leather hood having an isinglass window giving the driver a very limited view.
 A crew of two were carried, one acting as brakesman whilst W C Baker, the driver, steered.
-Although carrying two people increased the weight, this was a small matter when the car already weighed 3000 lb, mostly of lead-zinc batteries.
+Although carrying two people increased the weight, this was a small matter when the car already weighed 3000 lb, with a full battery set.
+The car was lightened by racing with one had the usual battery.
 The intention was to exceed 60 mph and to cover 'a mile a minute' from a standing start, beating the performance of the more powerful gasoline cars and the 1901 electric record by a Riker of 1:08.
+The Torpedo recorded an average of 63.62 mph for the kilometer, and was gaining speed just before the crash.

 The Baker was car 39 from the start and set a good time for the first part of the course, but then lost control and slid sideways into the crowd.
-A number of spectators were injured and two killed.
+Two spectators were killed and others injured.
 In the aftermath, the Automobile Club of America resolved to stop races on public roads and there was a general loss of confidence in the safety of electric cars.

 Early production

-The model range was expanded in 1904 to two vehicles, both two-seaters with armored wood-frames, centrally located electric motors, and 12-cell batteries.
+The model range was expanded in 1902 to four models, with armored wood-frames, centrally located electric motors, and a 12-cell battery.

 The Runabout had 0.75 hp, weighed 650 lb, and had a wheelbase of 58-in.
-The Stanhope cost US$1,600, weighed 950 lb, had 1.75 hp and three-speed transmission.
+The Stanhope cost US$1,600, weighed 950 lb, had 1.75 hp and three-speeds forward.
 It was capable of 14 mph.

 In 1906, Baker made 800 cars, making them the largest electric vehicle maker in the world at the time.
-They bragged that their new factory was "the largest in the world" in advertisements.
-The company also made a switch from producing Baker Electric Carriages to automobiles.
+They bragged that their new Edgewater Park factory was "the largest in the world" in advertisements.
 According to the company promotionals; "We employ the choicest materials in every detail of their construction and finish, producing vehicles which in every minute particular, cannot be equaled for thorough excellence."